-As a subsidiary of Singapore Airlines, Scoot Airlines operates using old plane models previously owned by SQ.
+As a subsidiary of Singapore Airlines, Scoot operates using old plane models previously owned by SQ.
 Thus, the seats on board offers passengers with greater leg room and better seat reclining capacity compared with other budget carriers like Jetstar and Tiger Airways.
 So, it is a plus point.

 Scoot Inflight Meal

 Prior to your flight, prepaid combo meal can be purchased on FlyScoot’s official website at S$16.
 The combo meal consists of a main course, a drink and a dessert.
 Passengers can choose from four main course options – Lasagne, Soya Sauce Chicken Rice, Nasi Biryani & Creamy Chicken Stew, a non-alcoholic drink (pepsi, pepsi light or mineral water) and a dessert (fruit cup).

 After tasted most of the budget airlines’ inflight meals, I regret to say that Flyscoot prepaid meals on board aren’t the best in terms of variety and pricing.
 For first time passengers, buying the prepaid meal online at S$16 may seem the right thing to do as it is typically cheaper than buying the meal on board.
 However, when I boarded the plane and made a quick calculation on the inflight food menu, I realized I only need to pay an additional S$1 (that makes it S$17 for a combo meal), but I would have the flexibility of choosing a wider variety of drinks and desserts.